cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-end.md

 ## Compatibility

-`END` is a Greenplum Database extension that provides functionality equivalent to [COMMIT](/docs/sql-statements/sql-statement-commit.md), which is specified in the SQL standard.
+`END` is a Cloudberry Database extension that provides functionality equivalent to [COMMIT](/docs/sql-statements/sql-statement-commit.md), which is specified in the SQL standard.

 ## See Also